RabbitExpress/RabbitEx-Java/README.md

 =============

 So you want to get into async messaging, but there's a lot to learn and it takes too long.
 While AMQP is a great protocol, it can be daunting for a development team unfamiliar with it.
 Well pick RabbitMQ and RabbitEx(press).
 This will allow you to get up and running using a very simple Tibco RVesque subject based addressing system.
-Whats more is that it will be coming in mutiple languages, so if your shop is full of polyglots, they can all use the same library.
+Whats more is that it will be coming in multiple languages, so if your shop is full of polyglots, they can all use the same library.

 Create a Connection
 -------------------